Epidemiology of schizophrenia: Prenatal care

 In two natural experiments conducted on populations that experienced famine, the rates of schizophrenia diagnosed were observed.
 During both the Chinese Famine (1950s) and the Dutch Hunger Winter (1944–1945) the cohorts of the exposed group were twice as likely to develop schizophrenia as compared to the unexposed cohorts.
 It is possible that prenatal nutritional deficiency plays a role in the development of schizophrenia, in particular the lack of micronutrients.
 Countries with poor prenatal care, low food supply, or developing countries could have a higher incidence of schizophrenia, but more research is needed to confirm this hypothesis.

 Season of Birth

 This disease has been found to be correlated with the season of birth.
 It's known that individuals with the disease are more likely to born in the winter months.
 Though the relative risk is small, persons born in the winter months are about 10% more likely to develop schizophrenia than those who are born within the summer months.
 Factors including the weather during these months has been found to affect the rate of this illness.

 Cannabis Use

-Several studies have shown a connection between schizophrenia and cannabis.
-The genetic liability for people with cannabis use disorder was strongly correlated to schizophrenia.
-It was also found to show mixed evidence that pointed to an occasional connection between cannabis use disorder and schizophrenia.
+Numerous studies link schizophrenia with cannabis use.
+Research indicates a strong correlation between the genetic predisposition for cannabis use disorder and schizophrenia, though evidence remains mixed regarding how frequently the two occur together.